schemaanalyst/domino-replicate/README.md

 ## Set-up for development

-If you are interested in extending this package with new data sets and your own functions, then you can run the following command to first clone this repository:
+If you are interested in extending this package with new data sets and/or your own functions, then you can run the following command to first clone this repository:

 ```shell